Data Load Conditions

 }

-This condition returns true if an item with the given registry name has been registered, and false otherwise.
+This condition returns true if an object in a specific registry with the given registry name has been registered, and false otherwise.

 {